Unleash/unleash/website/docs/deploy/configuring-unleash.md

   - _unleashUrl_ (string) - Used to specify the official URL this instance of Unleash can be accessed at for an end user.
 Can also be configured through the environment variable `UNLEASH_URL`.
   - _gracefulShutdownEnable_: (boolean) - Used to control if Unleash should shutdown gracefully (close connections, stop tasks,).
 Defaults to true. `GRACEFUL_SHUTDOWN_ENABLE`
   - _gracefulShutdownTimeout_: (number) - Used to control the timeout, in milliseconds, for shutdown Unleash gracefully.
 Will kill all connections regardless if this timeout is exceeded.
 Defaults to 1000ms `GRACEFUL_SHUTDOWN_TIMEOUT`
+- **session** - The session config object takes the following options:
+  - _ttlHours_ (`SESSION_TTL_HOURS`) Number of hours a user session is allowed to live before a new sign-in is required.
+Defaults to 48 hours.
+  - _clearSiteDataOnLogout_ (`SESSION_CLEAR_SITE_DATA_ON_LOGOUT`) If true a logout action will return a Clear Site Data response header instructing the browser to clear all cookies on the same domain Unleash is running on.
+If disabled unleash will only destroy and clear the session cookie.
+Defaults to _true_.
+  - _cookieName_ - Name of the cookies used to hold the session id.
+Defaults to 'unleash-session'.
 - **ui** (object) - Set of UI specific overrides.
 You may set the following keys: `environment`, `slogan`.
 - **versionCheck** - the object deciding where to check for latest version
   - `url` - The url to check version (Defaults to `https://version.unleash.run`) - Overridable with (`UNLEASH_VERSION_URL`)